ddewaele/emberjs-crud-rest/Migration.md

 	  }
 	]

-I'm getting the following error
+But then I got the following error because EmberData could not find the correct model.

 	Error: No model was found for '0' at new Error (native)